It is common for many parents who want us to be an engineer or a doctor. But deep down in our hearts, we intend to become something else.

 You are the only person who can answer this question correctly.
 Whether you will become a pilot or an engineer depends on your dreams in life.

-If you aim to make a living by flying airplanes, then your only option is to be a pilot.
+If you aim to make a living by flying airplanes, your only option is to become a pilot.

 But as an engineer, you will not have the luck of flying airplanes.